ca2los/agenda/README.md

 The project is a quick view of how online services like 'Monday', work through browsers with editable text contents, and saving information after editing an element.
-To make it run the project makes use of JS principles, jQuery basics, and libraries like Moment JS.
+To make it possible, the project makes use of JS principles, jQuery basics, and libraries like Moment JS.

     * Edit a block in the agenda and add text inside of it